 Herbal & Folk tradition

-Antiseptic, balancing, nervous headaches, fear, rage, anger, low self-confidence, sedative (nervous), relaxing, euphoric, calming action on the heart, aphrodisiac, anti-depressant, anti-infectious.
+Ylang-ylang - antiseptic, balancing, nervous headaches, fear, rage, anger, low self-confidence, sedative (nervous), relaxing, euphoric, calming action on the heart, aphrodisiac, anti-depressant, anti-infectious among other properties.

 Maximal dermal use 0.8%.